andrewplummer/Sugar/README.md

 Date.setFormat(LOCALE_CODE, LOCALIZATION_OBJECT)
 ```

-More documentation to come soon, but for now refer to `lib/locales.js` for examples of what kind of data and formats are required in localization objects.
-All localizations, including those not found in the main package will be kept in this file.
+More documentation to come soon, but for now refer to `lib/locales` for examples of what kind of data and formats are required in localization objects.
+All localizations, including those not found in the main package will be kept here.

 Contributing Locales
 ====================